District Legislator (Party, Representing):

 Monroe County Legislator Robert Colby represents the 20th Legislative District, which includes the Town of Ogden and portions of the Towns of Greece and Sweden.
 Robert was appointed to the Legislature in 2004, elected that November, re-elected in the fall of 2009, and again in 2011.

-Legislator Colby currently serves as Chairman of the Transportation Committee and is a member of the Environment and Public Works Committee.
+Legislator Colby currently serves as Chairman of the Human Services Committee and is a member of the Transportation Committee.

 Outside the Legislature, Robert is very active in his hometown of Ogden.
 He has been a member of the Ogden Chamber of Commerce for more than a decade, and served on the Master Planning Committee since 1999.
 Robert is also a member of the Ogden Youth Hall of Fame Committee, serving on it since 2000.